Primary Advisor/Dissertation Chair

 Multicultural Education, Social Justice, Teachers/ Teaching, Culture and Cognition

 Bell, Robin Reginald, "Teacher Cognitions in Relation to Pedagogical Practices and Transformative Learning for Purposes of Pre-service Teacher Education" (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 85.